arbron/fvtt-hp-bar/readme.md

 # Arbron's Improved HP Bar

-Modifies the HP bar various systems to represent the complexities of character health.
+Modifies the HP bar in various systems to represent the complexities of character health.

 ### Temp HP